Ariel4545/Ariel4545/README.md

 ### 1.12.5
 the 1.12.5 update will be around the size of all the updates from the 1.12.x series,
 the update will probably be released between 20-30 January 2024,
-in addition, the update's best features are UI improvement to outdated tools and improvement to outdated UI elements + fixes and QOL of life features
+in addition, the update's best features are UI improvement to outdated tools and improvement to outdated UI elements + fixes and QOL features

 ## EgonIDE (28/11/13)
 The next project I’m going to introduce is the Egon IDE,